A Data Center license is required to use this feature. Get an evaluation license to try it out, or purchase a license now.

 - Tips for scaling teamwork globally

 As your team grows, more tests and builds are required to ensure high quality and security of code.
-Heavy CI/CD load can impact the user experience of pull requests and code navigation in Bitbucket.
-As a result, we recommend using mirrors to serve CI/CD load so the primary Bitbucket Data Center can serve users.
+Heavy CI/CD load on Bitbucket can degrade the user experience.
+As a result, we recommend that you redirect CI/CD load to a mirror farm so your primary Bitbucket Data Center can focus on serving real users.

-You can provision a mirror or a mirror farm (cluster of mirrors) to serve repositories for CI/CD and release system resources of your Bitbucket Data Center instance.
+You can provision a mirror or a mirror farm (cluster of mirrors) to serve repositories for CI/CD and release the system resources of your primary Bitbucket Data Center instance.

 Mirrors can also greatly improve Git clone speeds for distributed teams working with large repositories.
 Large repositories that take hours to clone from a Bitbucket instance over the Internet from the other side of the world can take minutes when cloned from a local mirror on a fast network.